LLNL/Curvallis/README.md

    - **--matchpt _float_ (Default: -1)**

    Specify the matchpoint for integral smoothing.
+This is in the form of an x-value.
+The default is "-1", or rather not to use a matchpoint.

    - **--interp _arg_ (Default: cubic)**

    Specify the interpolator for integral smoothing.
+Options can be found under the "Kind" parameter on the [SciPy Documentation Page](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html).

    - **--angle _int_ (Default: 90)**